ethpandaops/ethereum-package/README.md

   # - lodestar: chainsafe/lodestar:next
   cl_client_image: ""

-  # The log level string that this participant's EL client should log at
+  # The log level string that this participant's CL client should log at
   # If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
   # global `logLevel` = `info` then Teku would receive `INFO`, Prysm would receive `info`, etc.)
   # If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
   # over a specific participant's logging
   cl_client_log_level: ""

+  # Whether to use a separate validator client attached to the CL client.
+  # Defaults to false for clients that can run both in one process (Teku, Nimbus)
+  use_separate_validator_client: true/false

+  # The type of validator client that should be used
+  # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
+  # ( The prysm validator only works with a prysm CL client )
+  # Defaults to matching the chosen CL client (cl_client_type)
+  validator_client_type: ""

-  # A list of optional extra params that will be passed to the CL to run separate Beacon and validator nodes
+  # The Docker image that should be used for the separate validator client
-  # Only possible for nimbus or teku
-  # Please note that in order to get it to work with Nimbus, you have to use `ethpandaops/nimbus:unstable` as the image (default upstream image does not yet support this out of the box)
-  # Defaults to false
+  # Defaults by client:
-  cl_split_mode_enabled: false
+  # - lighthouse: sigp/lighthouse:latest
+  # - lodestar: chainsafe/lodestar:latest
+  # - nimbus: statusim/nimbus-validator-client:multiarch-latest
+  # - prysm: gcr.io/prysmaticlabs/prysm/validator:latest
+  # - teku: consensys/teku:latest
+  validator_client_image: ""

   # Persistent storage size for the CL client container (in MB)
   # Defaults to 0, which means that the default size for the client will be used